 Brazil Santos regional coffee is deep and rich in taste.
 If you want to give it a shot, Amazon has Community Coffee Brazil with over 100 reviews for a great price, as well as it is #2 on our recommended list.

 Freshly roasted Brazil Santos is widely regarded to be one of the best coffee drinking experiences of all coffees.
-The light flavor makes it an excellent starting choice for someone who is just beginning to get into drinking coffee, or Brazilian coffee.
+The light flavor makes it an excellent starting choice for someone who is just beginning to get into drinking coffee.

 Brown Gold’s ethos is to bring the pure taste of South American coffees, including Brazil, Colombia and Peru, to western markets, without combining them with other flavors.